Close, Split & Settle the PaymentOrder

 When to use: After the goods or services have been delivered (or similar event has occurred) and you’re ready to calculate and lock in all fee- and partner-allocations.

-Note: All payments within the PaymentOrder must be terminated before you can split the PaymentOrder
+Note: All Payments within the PaymentOrder must be terminated before you can split the PaymentOrder

-Important: Once the split is performed the option to perform a refund through the acquiring payment method is no longer possible.
+Important: Once the Split is performed the option to perform a refund through the acquiring Payment method is no longer possible.

 Split request